 Pork is popular meat from domestic pigs.
 It is rich in many vitamins, minerals, and proteins that help treat many ailments.
 Pork benefits your health in a multitude of ways.
 It may help with muscle maintenance, increase muscle performance, and prevent depression.
-However, it may increase the risk of cancer due to the presence of nitrites and cause serious infections due to parasites.
+Common pork recipes you can try are pork chops, pork roast, pork belly, and pork tenderloin.
+However, eating too much pork may increase the risk of cancer due to the presence of nitrites and cause serious infections due to parasites.
 Hence, choose minimally processed pork and consume it in moderation to avoid its negative effects.

 Frequently Asked Questions

 Is pork fat healthy or unhealthy?